ashiklom/pecan.book/Using-Git.md

 Git supports two types of tags: lightweight and annotated.
 For more information see the [Tagging Chapter in the Git documentation](http://git-scm.com/book/ch2-6.html).

-Lightweight are useful, but here we discuss the annotated tags that are used for marking stable versions, major releases, and versions associated with published results.
+Lightweight tags are useful, but here we discuss the annotated tags that are used for marking stable versions, major releases, and versions associated with published results.

 The basic command is `git tag`.
 The `-a` flag means 'annotated' and `-m` is used before a message.
 Here is an example:

     git tag -a v0.6 -m "stable version with foo and bar features, used in the foobar publication by Bob"

-Adding a tag to the master branch must be done explicitly with a push, e.g.
+Adding a tag to the a remote repository must be done explicitly with a push, e.g.

     git push v0.6